w4po/ExplorerTabUtility/README.md

 ### Profile Settings
 Each profile contains the following settings:

-1. **Basic Settings**
+1. **Basic Configuration**
-   - Profile Name
-   - Hotkey Combination (set by focusing the input field and pressing desired keys)
+   - Hotkey: Set keyboard shortcut (supports modifier keys)
-   - Scope: Global or Explorer-only (triggers only when File Explorer is focused)
+   - Scope: Global (system-wide) or Explorer (only in File Explorer)

-2. **Action Settings**
    - Action Type:
-     - `Open`: Open a new tab (optionally with specified path)
+     - `Open`: Open a specific location
-     - `Duplicate`: Duplicate current tab
+     - `Duplicate`: Duplicate the current tab
-     - `ReopenClosed`: Reopen last closed tab
+     - `ReopenClosed`: Reopen the last closed location
-     - `TabSearch`: Open the tab search popup for quick navigation
+     - `TabSearch`: Open the tab search/switcher popup
+     - `NavigateBack`: Navigate back in the current tab
+     - `NavigateForward`: Navigate forward in the current tab
+     - `NavigateUp`: Navigate up one directory level
-     - `SetTargetWindow`: Set current Explorer window as the destination for new tabs
+     - `SetTargetWindow`: Mark the current window as the target for new tabs
-     - `ToggleWinHook`: Toggle window hook
+     - `ToggleWinHook`: Toggle the window hook on/off
-     - `ToggleReuseTabs`: Toggle tab reuse
+     - `ToggleReuseTabs`: Toggle tab reuse on/off
-     - `ToggleVisibility`: Toggle form visibility
-     - `NavigateBack`: Navigate back in the current Explorer window
-     - `NavigateUp`: Navigate up one directory level in the current Explorer window
+     - `ToggleVisibility`: Show/hide the main window
      - `DetachTab`: Detach the current tab to a new window
      - `Snap`: Snap the current window to the screen edges (right/left/top/bottom)
    - Path Field (for `Open` action)
      - Optional: Leave empty to open new tab
      - Supports multiple path formats (see Custom Path Navigation section)

-3. **Advanced Settings**
+2. **Advanced Settings**
    - Execution Delay: Slider to set delay before action execution
    - Key Handling: Toggle whether hotkeys are passed to other applications
    - Profile Deletion: Remove unwanted profiles